Lingerie

 Lingerie (/ˈlæ̃ʒəri, ˈlɒn-/, /ˌlɒnʒəˈreɪ, ˌlænʒəˈriː/, [lɛ̃ʒʁi]) is a category of primarily women's clothing including undergarments (mainly brassieres), sleepwear, and lightweight robes.
 The choice of the word is often motivated by an intention to imply that the garments are alluring, fashionable, or both.
-In a 2015 US survey, 75% of women and 26% of men reported having worn "sexy lingerie" in their lifetime.
+In a 2015 US survey, 75% of women reported having worn "sexy lingerie" in their lifetime.

 Lingerie is made of lightweight, stretchy, smooth, sheer or decorative fabrics such as silk, satin, Lycra, charmeuse, chiffon, or (especially and traditionally) lace.
-These fabrics can be made of various natural fibres like silk or cotton or of various synthetic fibres like polyester or nylon.
+These fabrics can be made of various natural fibres like silk, cotton or of various synthetic fibres such as polyester or nylon.

 Etymology

 The word lingerie is a word taken directly from the French language, meaning undergarments, and used exclusively for more lightweight items of female undergarments.
 The French word in its original form derives from the French word linge, meaning 'linen' or 'clothes'.
 Informal usage suggests visually appealing or even erotic clothing.
 Although most lingerie is designed to be worn by women, some manufacturers now design lingerie for men.